 - Giving your VIPs early access to some of your holiday specials

-There are few points in the year when you can guarantee your customers will be spending money and your direct competitors will be marketing to them aggressively, attempting to win their hearts, minds, and dollars.
+There are few times in the year when you can guarantee your customers will be spending money—and your direct competitors will be aggressively marketing to them then, too.

-The best way to help your brand cut through the noise: show your customers you understand who they are and what interests them.
-And that’s exactly why segmentation and personalization aren’t things you want to skimp on when you build your holiday marketing plan.
+The best way to help your brand cut through the noise?
+Show your customers you understand who they are and what interests them by prioritizing segmentation and personalization when you build your holiday marketing plan.

-Want more tips to prepare your store for the holiday shopping season?
+Want more tips to prepare for the holiday shopping season?
 Discover 6 segments to use on Facebook and Instagram.